maxxiimo/the-front-end-manifesto/chp7-visual-design-for-the-nondesigner.md

 #### Pairing Typefaces

-When selecting font families for my projects I like to go straight for the "[Font Stacks Roundup][Appendix 8-2]" section titled "Combinations".
+When selecting font families for my projects I like to go straight for the "[Font Stacks Roundup][Appendix 7]" Appendix, in the section entitled "Combinations".
 Here designers with typographic knowledge and experience well beyond my own have paired fonts, describe their personality or feel, and more often than not provide samples for you to review and choose from.

 > You might have already heard this; successful pairing relies on concord, or contrast, but not conflict.
 That is to say your selected fonts can work well together by sharing certain qualities, or by being completely different from one another.
 However, font pairs can conflict in a number of ways – being too similar being just one.